telerik/xaml-docs/controls/radlistbox/features/virtualizingwrappanel.md

 				new Customer { Id = 4, Name = "Customer 4" },
 				new Customer { Id = 5, Name = "Customer 5" }
 			};

-            // This will be needed in order to group the data var customersView = CollectionViewSource.GetDefaultView(this.Customers);
+            this.collectionViewSource.Source = this.Customers;

-            customersView.GroupDescriptions.Add(new PropertyGroupDescription("Name"));
+            this.collectionViewSource.View.GroupDescriptions.Add(new PropertyGroupDescription("Name"));
-            this.CustomersView = customersView;
+            this.CustomersView = this.collectionViewSource.View;
         }

         public ObservableCollection<Customer> Customers